afunnydev/tinysociety/content/articles/2018-10-31-tiny-house-laws-in-the-united-stats.md

   * You do not build on a permanent foundation.
   * It is on the lot existing before the date of the ordinance or larger than 30,000 square feet.

 Maine is one of the leading states in the tiny house movement, as they are the first to have adopted statewide construction guidelines for tiny houses.
+It's also common to convert old boat houses into tiny houses as a secondary dwelling.
+Not only are they cute, but they also maintain the New England maritime culture that is so prevalent in the state of Maine.

 **Links:**